Sneha25-bit/well-bot/README.md

 A comprehensive health and wellness management application built with the MERN stack (MongoDB, Express.js, React, Node.js).

+## 🌟 Overview
+Smart Health Companion is a conversational AI web app that makes healthcare guidance **accessible, personalized, and proactive**.
+It provides instant health advice, tracks symptoms, gives personalized action plans, and supports emergencies with an AI-powered first aid coach.

+This project was built during a hackathon under the **Open Innovation** theme, with the goal of making health support available for everyone, 24/7.

+---

+## 🚨 Why This Matters
+- 🌍 Limited access to doctors, especially in rural or urgent situations
+- ❌ Misinformation from random Google searches
+- 🕒 No instant, reliable, and personalized health advice
+- 📅 Missed medicines and lack of wellness tracking

+Smart Health Companion solves these problems with **AI-driven guidance, reminders, and action plans**.

+---

 ## ✨ Features

 ### 🔐 Authentication & User Management